Friday, March 1, 2024

 WHAT!
 For we are God’s beloved" children![8]

-We are steeped in God’s LOVE, whether we
+We are steeped in God’s LOVE, whether

-love.[9]
+block such love.[9]

 Thus, Julian says that “Peace and love are

-profoundly “knit” to our deepest soul (the soul’s
+always profoundly “knit” to our deepest

-foundation,” “Ground,” or deepest
+soul (the soul’s foundation,” “Ground,” or

-Substance[10]).
-But we ourselves do not necessarily
+deepest Substance[10]).
+But we ourselves do

-Him and cleave [‘cling’] to Him.
-For God beholdeth
+and cleave [cling’] to Him.
+For God

-solace in heavenly joy, in drawing to God of our
+in heavenly joy, in drawing to God of our

-hearts, for [whatever] sorrow and darkness which
+hearts, for [whatever] sorrow and

-we [at the present moment] are in.”[11]
+darkness which we [at the present

 However, at the same time such grace is also

-something we should sincerely seek (see Luke 11:9); it
+something we should sincerely seek (see Luke

-“diligence.”[12]
-God offers us a covenant relationship[13]
+do our own “diligence.”[12]
+God offers us a

-faithfulness to (and even yearning for) the
+(and even yearning for) the strengthening

-strengthening of such a loving covenant
+of such a loving covenant relationship.

-Above we saw Julian speaking of mischievous”
+Above we saw Julian speaking of

-feelings or mischief in our lives.[14]
-This is anything that
+mischievous” feelings or mischief in our lives.[14]

-drags the soul down and away from God--anything
+This is anything that drags the soul down and

-that keeps us from knowing and trusting God’s tender
+knowing and trusting God’s tender loving care.

-Indeed, a chief mischief for Julian is exactly that
+Indeed, a chief mischief for Julian is exactly

-tenderness.
-Again and again Julian searches for ways
+Divine tenderness.
+Again and again Julian

-to tell us of God’s tender love as she also teaches us to
+love as she also teaches us to “cleave [or

-passing feelings or present sorrow or blindness
+feelings or present sorrow or blindness

 might be.[15]

-We offer just a few examples of Julian’s assurances of
+We offer just a few examples of Julian’s

-God’s tender love (numerous other examples can be found
+assurances of God’s tender love (numerous

-in a previous post[16]).
+other examples can be found in a previous

 “For He beholdeth us so tenderly. . .”[17]